Averydimbulb79/GPCH_kanban/README.md

 ## TO DO

-For:

-• Operational tasks
-• Follow-ups
-• Administrative duties
-• Equipment matters
-• Time-sensitive work

-Cards can include priority, due time, assignment and notes.
+For operational tasks, follow-ups, administrative duties, equipment matters and time-sensitive work.

 ## TO ORDER

 For items requiring procurement or replenishment.

-Cards can include:

-• Item
-• Quantity
-• Urgency
-• Order status
-• Supplier or department
-• Notes
+Cards can include item, quantity, urgency, order status, supplier or department and notes.

 ## TO RECEIVE